 We support legislation limiting the period of time that persons may receive unemployment or welfare benefits, and that the amount of such benefits shall not exceed the national minimum wage scale.

-The use of WIC coupons at farmers' markets should not be limited to vegetables, fruits and grains.
-Meat, poultry and dairy at farmers' markets should also be included for WIC.
+The use of WIC coupons at farmers' markets should not be limited to vegetables, fruits, and grains, but also include meat, poultry, and dairy.